nsaylan/Clarusway-aws-devops/devops/projects/501-microservices-ci-cd-pipeline/README.md

 chmod 400 ${CFN_KEYPAIR}
 ```

-- Test creating Docker Swarm infrastructure with AWS Cloudformation using AWS CLI with following script.
+- After running the job above, replace the script with the one below in order to test creating Docker Swarm infrastructure with AWS Cloudformation.

 ```bash
 PATH="$PATH:/usr/local/bin"